luisadnsaavedra/ecash/README.md

 * BitVector
 * pycryptodome==3.4.3

+### Recommended use of a python Virtual Enviroment
+Commands:

+* python3 -m venv venv
+(Or python3.8 -m venv venv)
+* source venv/bin/activate

+* pip install BitVector
+* pip install pip pycryptodome

+### Run in case new keys are needed, and distribute the necessary keys to the Bank and user:
+* python Customer/keygen.py

 ### Step 1:
-Open three terminals or terminal tabs
+Open three terminals or terminal tabs (and use venv if set up "source venv/bin/activate")

 ### Step 2:
 1. In first terminal, run Bank function